We Are Drugs: Release and promotion

 The EP's first single—"Cop vs. Phone Girl"—was released on July 25, 2016 on the heels of the band's entering the national spotlight over their comments about the Republican Party: On July 19, 2016, the band played a benefit concert, in proximity to the Republican National Convention, for Musicians on Call (a charity organization).
 The band took the opportunity to speak out against the GOP, criticizing the party's views on science and LGBT rights; they played tracks specifically critical of Republican Party stances, including "Jumper" and "Non-Dairy Creamer."
 The event inspired the band to release a political single.
 In tandem with the announcement of the EP's track listing and release date, "Company of Strangers," the opening song on We Are Drugs, was released for streaming on September 8, 2016.

 The band played the 2016 iteration of Lollapalooza to promote the EP as well.

 Track listing

+All tracks are written and produced by Stephan Jenkins, except where noted.